School of Nursing

 Niagara's nursing programs focus on preparing nurses who internalize and integrate the professional nursing paradigm of critical analysis and problem solving, healthcare leadership and management, communication and research utilization, community-based care and the values of respect for human dignity and ethical decision-making related to the scope of professional nursing practice.
 Our goal is to educate nurses who, upon completion of the program, have been prepared to lead, manage and deliver outstanding professional comprehensive nursing care in any healthcare setting.
 The programs use active learning strategies and strive to be flexible and accessible for the adult learners.

 Bachelor of Science (B.S.) in Nursing (4-Year Degree)

-Niagara's traditional 4-year nursing degree program, preparing a young man/woman for a career in professional nursing, reopened in 2012.
-Nursing will be your major and nursing courses will be spread across the 4-year, 8-semester, plan of study.
+Niagara's traditional four-year nursing degree program, preparing a young man/woman for a career in professional nursing, will be spread across the eight-semester plan of study.
 Nursing is a practice-oriented major, so clinical courses at healthcare agencies will be an integral part of the program.

 Niagara's program is approved by New York State Education Department, which is necessary for you to take the NYS RN licensing examination (NCLEX) upon graduation.

 The bachelor of science completion program for nurses builds on the foundation acquired in an associate degree or diploma nursing program.
 Core nursing courses focus on critical thinking, information literacy and communication in healthcare; ethical decision-making; evidence-based practice; and leadership/administration.
 A final internship with preceptor guidance allows students to internalize and integrate the educational experience.
 Internships are selected specifically for each student's area of interest.
 General education courses, which support and expand learning, are tailored to student interests.